-Currently the importance of Uzbekistan railways is increasing due to the construction of the Hayraton - Mazari Sharif (Afghanistan) branch line.
+The importance of Uzbekistan railways has increasing since the construction of the Hayraton - Mazari Sharif (Afghanistan) branch line.
 A 3-year contract was signed between UTY and the Afghan administration for its operation.
 This corridor is actively used by the US Department of Defense (North Distribution Network).
-There are about 150,000 containers entering Afghanistan annually: it may be a challenge for TRACECA/LOGMOS to figure out the logistics approach for returning them back.